 A photo of myself and my ever-faithful companion, Doris the Jack Russell.

-I have spent the last two decades living and working in Oxfordshire as a lime mortar specialist.
-I have worked hard to develope an in-depth working knowledge of building limes and heritage plasters and have now brought this home to the North East.
+I have spent the last two decades living and working in Oxfordshire, Buckinghamshire, Northamptonshire and Wiltshire as a lime mortar specialist.
+I have worked hard to develope an in-depth working knowledge of building limes and heritage plasters and have brought this home to the North East - which is where I was born.
+Over recent years I've since completed work in areas such as Coverdale, Farndale, Baldersdale and Teesside.

-The sum of my experience as a building conservator now results in the fact that I rarely use anything other than quicklime for my lime mortar.
+Therefore, the only sensible option for these properties is a like for like quicklime mortar.
 The quicklime comes from Buxton in Derbyshire and I slake it on-site with a special blend of local sands which give it that very traditional distinctive creamy colour.

-I also mainly use quicklime because of research highlighted by organisations such as Historic England.
+I also mainly use quicklime because of research highlighted by organisations such as Historic England and SPAB.

 https://historicengland.org.uk/research/current/conservation-research/materials-and-techniques/

-We now understand that a good lime pointing mortar over the top of earth mortar is essential as it keeps it dry.
-Lime mortar will also flex with the seasonal movement which all period properties go through during the year.
-In direct contrast, cementitious mortars are inflexible.
-Inappropriate mortars also hold back moisture leading to damp and mold.
+It's a simple science based around that fact that a good traditional lime pointing mortar over the top of earth mortar means that the whol property can flex with the seasonal movement which all period properties go through during the year.
+In direct contrast, cementitious mortars are inflexible (so they crack) and their use leads to moisture retention, damp and mold.

 The above property is one I refurbished using hot mixed mortar in Bledington in the Cotwolds.
 The mullioned windows were also in need of sympathetic repair.
 A combination of specialist surface repair mortar and organic pigments and ochres made this possible.